momentum-cohort-2018-10/w2d1-currency-converter-tiana-horn/README.md

 ### Steps:

-- Create a function called `convert` that takes a dictionary called `rates`, a number called `value`, a string called `from`, and a string called `to`.
+- Create a function called `convert` that takes a list called `rates`, a number called `value`, a string called `from`, and a string called `to`.
 Make sure than when you call `convert` with `from` and `to` being equal, the return value is the same as `value`.

-- The `rates` dictionary should contain a list of tuples, with each tuple containing a currency code you can convert from, a currency code you can convert to, and a rate.
+- The `rates` list should contain a list of tuples, with each tuple containing a currency code you can convert from, a currency code you can convert to, and a rate.

   ```py
   [("USD", "EUR", 0.74)]